multi_rover_image

 Welcome to SBEL!

-Are you an undergraduate student who is passionate about programming or have a knack for robotics hardware?
+Are you an undergraduate student who is passionate about computer simulation, managing software projects, or have a knack for robotics hardware?
 We invite you to join our team!
-We are more than just a group of enthusiasts—we are explorers on the cutting edge of robotics research and development.
-As a member of our team, you will have the opportunity to:
+As a team member, you will have the opportunity to:

 • Engage in Real-World Robotics: We don’t just simulate robots; we build them.
 Experience the thrill of bringing a robot to life and seeing your ideas in action.